-A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflow Survey 206 patented August 2, 1869 of the County of Sacramento, State of California, and more particularly described as follows:
+A parcel of tide and submerged land situate in the bed of the Sacramento River lying adjacent to Swamp and Overflow Survey 284 patented August 24, 1869, Sacramento County, State of California, more particularly described as follows:

-All those lands underlying an existing floating boat dock, one piling, a gangway, dolphin, lying adjacent to that parcel as described in Exhibit "A" of that Grant Deed recorded April 27, 2001 in Book 20010427 Page 857 of Official Records of said County.
+All those lands underlying an existing covered single-berth floating boat dock with electric and water utility conduits, boat lift, strong arm, one piling, 3-pile dolphin, four three-foot high pilings, gangway and concrete pad lying adjacent to that lot described in Exhibit "A" of that Grant Deed to Revocable Trust recorded March 30, 2016, in Book 20160330 Page 1260 in Official Records of said County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH that any applicable impact area(s).

-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure lying adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.
+EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the bank of the Sacramento River.

-Accompanying plat is hereby made a part of this description.
+Accompanying plat is hereby made part of this description.